(The SUI, TANG and SONG DYNASTIES – continued)

 Eight years of war had destroyed the Tang prosperity.
 Warlordism emerged, with the Tang court accepting decentralization of political power.

 In 907 a military governor, Zhu Wen, usurped the throne and founded the Liang dynasty, one of a succession of five short-lived dynasties in the next half-century, while China fragmented into as many as ten regional states.
-Organized bandits roamed about, pillaging and extorting.
-North of China, the Liao kingdom - a kingdom of herdsmen and semi-agricultural people of various ethnicities - overran a portion of China in the far north, including the capital city, Beijing.
+Organized bandits roamed across China, pillaging and extorting.
+North of China a kingdom of herdsmen and semi-agricultural people of various ethnicities to be known as the Khitan overran a portion of China, including the capital city in 938, not yet called Beijing.